AlexBastia/obsidian-notes/Uni/Anno3/SI/Statechart Diagrams.md

-Describes the evolution of the states of any classifier, commonly used for objects.
+Describes the evolution of the states of any classifier, commonly used for objects (but can also refer to subsystem etc.)
 Shows the behaviour of *one* object:
 - how does it change its state based on the messages it receives